 To be sure - some of these problems are not totally resolved by a series approach but they become more tractable.
+An approach on how to mitigate these problems is defined later on in this specification.

 2.2.
 Splitting recurrences

 The [RFC5545] THISANDFUTURE range is poorly supported.
 Splitting is what a number of implementations use to avoid changing overrrides in the past.